-If you have cysts in the abdomen that are large and/or causing considerable pain, your doctor may opt to remove them through surgery.
+If you have cysts in your abdomen that are large or causing considerable pain, your doctor may opt to remove them through surgery.
 Surgical removal is also used to remove tumors.
-However, if removal is dangerous, the surgeon may suggest methods to shrink the mass instead.
+However, if removal is dangerous, your surgeon may suggest methods to shrink the mass instead.

-Masses that are caused by changes in the hormones, such as uterine fibroids or ovarian cysts, may be treated through hormone replacement medication or low-dose hormone birth control pills.
+Masses that are caused by changes in hormones, such as ovarian cysts, may be treated through hormone replacement medication or low dose hormone birth control pills.

 Women with polycystic ovary syndrome may develop multiple cysts in their ovaries on a monthly basis.
-These cysts may go away without treatment; however, some may grow large enough to warrant surgical removal.
+These cysts may go away without treatment, but some may grow large enough to warrant surgical removal.